Shipbourne, Ightham Mote, Stone Street and Godden Green

 Ightham MoteIghtham Mote

 From Godden Green the walk heads to Lord Spring's Wood and then past Fawke Farm House to reach woodland on the heights of One Tree Hill.
 There are fine views of Kent countryside to be gained here.
-After following woods across Rooks Hill and Shingle Hill the walk descends to Budd's Green before the finale crossing pasture back to Shipbourne.
+After following the Greensand Way footpath through woods across the ridge of One Tree Hill, Rooks Hill and Shingle Hill the walk descends to Budd's Green before the finale crossing pasture back to Shipbourne.

 Acknowledgment: Text derived from the Out and Out Series; Discovering the Countryside on Foot.
 Pictures courtesy of Wikipedia.